1938 Kyeema crash: Crash summary

 The flight took off from Adelaide at 11:22.
 As it entered the area around Melbourne, it came across a heavy cloud layer, extending from 1500 to 400 ft and making landmark navigation difficult.
 As a result, the flight crew mistakenly identified Sunbury as Daylesford through a gap in the clouds, leading them to believe that they were 30 km behind where they actually were on their flight plan.

 Had the flight crew cross-referenced their ground speed with previous landmarks, they would likely have realised that they were not where they thought they were.
 Instead, they overshot Essendon and, unable to see through the heavy fog, crashed into Mount Dandenong a few hundred metres from the summit.

 Exactly what happened in the last few minutes before the crash is disputed.
 There are claims that the pilots may have seen the mountain coming and tried to turn the aircraft away, inadvertently making the situation worse by adjusting from a flight path through a gap between two peaks to a path directly into one of them.

 There is also strong evidence that the pilots were becoming unsure of their position.
-According to Macarthur Job's book, Disaster in the Dandenongs, the radio operator had requested the controller at Essendon give them a radio bearing.
+According to Macarthur Job's book, Disaster in the Dandenongs, the radio operator had requested the controller Bill Cridge at Essendon give them a radio bearing.
 Essendon had acknowledged and told them to leave their transmitter on, but the signal stopped and no further contact was made.
 It is thought that is the moment Kyeema hit the mountain.

 The Kyeema crash was the fourth aviation incident in Australia and had the most fatalities until the Bakers Creek air crash in 1943.